 It’s advisable to buy the best tools you can afford.
 A few artist quality pencils give you a better feel for the medium than a large set of student grade pencils.
 The higher quality pencils usually have less filler and a higher ratio of pigment to binder than less expensive pencils.
 That makes them easier to use and learn with.

 You can buy less expensive pencils, if you wish.
 That’s how I started.
 But I wasn’t aware of the differences and soon found that cheap wasn’t always less expensive.

 NOTE: I realize that not all of my readers are in the United States.
 If you are not and cannot get some of these supplies, substitute whatever is available where you live.

 I warned you the list was basic!

 But paper can be confusing enough on its own, so here are some ideas to get you started.

-One 9×12 pad of Rising Stonehenge paper, either white or the toned paper.
+One 9×12 pad of Rising Stonehenge paper, either white or toned.
 I recommend white.
-It’s easier to see if what your pencils can do on white paper.
+It’s easier to see what your pencils can do on white paper.

 If you can’t get Rising Stonehenge, get a good, basic drawing paper like Strathmore 400 series paper.